frnandu/yana/ROADMAP.md

 - in thread view decrease the tree branches padding to allow more space for content
 - only use tablet second view if horizontal tablet
 - fix zooming of pictures and X position
-- download followed & zaps in the background, not on demand
 - when new user with no following, suggest jack, fiatjaf and others
 - Nostr Wallet Connect with balance
 - linux AppImage build